MalindiJohn/data-structures-n-algorithms/Find-the-Duplicate-Number/README.md

 # Find the Duplicate Number

-Given an array of integers nums containing n + 1 integers where each integer is in the range [1, n] inclusive.
+Given an array of integers `nums` containing `n + 1` integers where each integer is in the range `[1, n]` inclusive.

-There is only one repeated number in nums, return this repeated number.
+There is only one repeated number in `nums`, return this repeated number.

-You must solve the problem without modifying the array nums and uses only constant extra space.
+You must solve the problem without modifying the array `nums` and uses only constant extra space.

 ## Example 1